MartinMiles/awesome-sitecore/readme.md

 ## Sitecore Host

-- [SitecoreHostQuickStart](https://github.com/sitecoreguild/SitecoreHostQuickStart/tree/develop) - A basic set of templates to help you get started building your own Sitecore Host applications.
+- [Sitecore Host Quick Start](https://github.com/sitecoreguild/SitecoreHostQuickStart/tree/develop) - A basic set of templates to help you get started building your own Sitecore Host applications.
 - [Hostbase](https://github.com/muso31/Hostbase) - Sitecore Host example solution which can be used as a starting point for Sitecore Host applications.
 Currently runs in the IdentityServer Host as a plugin, will be updated when standalone Sitecore Host applications become readily available.
+- [Sitecore Host Plugins](https://github.com/JuliusAngwenyi/SitecoreHostPlugins) - Sitecore Host Plugins for extending Sitecore Identity Server.

 ## SPE (Sitecore PowerShell Extension)